Package Torello.Java

 .
 Please review the documentation for each of these fields to understand better how theseAppendable's

-NOTE: Any of theseAppendable's
+Any of this classAppendable's

 - This parameter's reference is assigned directly to theOSCommands